We often underrate the value of normal.

 This defense of normal is not an endorsement for aiming low, settling for less, or following the herd.
 Progress depends on people breaking the expectations and boundaries of what’s normal.
 This is how normal gets better over time.

 This defense of normal is, however, a celebration of similarity.
 We live in an age where what’s desirable is what’s different.
 But there’s more value in our non-individuality than we admit.
 We’re not the first people to become parents, experience hardship or injustice, or to create innovation or success.
-Without diminishing our individual achievements or stories, we have much to gain and little to lose by better appreciating the ways our experiences make us similar — and even normal.
+Without diminishing our individual achievements or stories, we have much to gain and little to lose by better appreciating the ways our experiences and values make us similar — and even normal.

 This Could Be Our Future